 Of course there are plenty of other things to love about “Michael” but the overwriting thing in this case was the storytelling itself.
 It helps that I have just attended the @stillmotion “KNOW” tour (which is all about storytelling) so this was tops on my mind.
 Not that the other movies that were submitted don't have story, but this one just seem to hit home.
 Maybe it has a lot to do with the fact that I have children (one of them getting ready to go into college and I'm thinking about how we're going to fund that) and this story just resonates with me at this point in my life.

-The acting was very good to even though they didn’t seem to be professional actors, they pulled off their parts without making it seem like a stage play.
+The acting was very good and natural, they pulled off their parts without making it seem like a stage play.

 Plus, all of the different categories that were rated by the viewers were all top notch.
 Pacing was good, sound was good (see below), cinematography was good and I didn't have really many problems with this movie.